 I’m not vegan can we still be friends?

-Yes, most of my friends are not vegan and for lot’s of them I’m the only exposure to vegan philosophy.
-I also was not a vegan for most of my live, because I was convinced I didn’t need to value animals.
-I will not shame you, it’s your decision and your moral framework at the end of the day.
-But I will be sad about what you’re doing and I will disagree with it.
+Yes, most of my friends are not vegan and for lots of them I’m the only exposure to vegan philosophy.
+I also was not a vegan for most of my life, because I was convinced I didn’t need to value animals.
+I will not shame you, because that’s not useful.
+I will be sad about what you’re doing and I will disagree with it.
+I care about your moral framework but I also care about moral consistency, so I would hope that you try to be as consistent as possible.
+If you become more consistent by deciding that no animals matter at all, you have increased logical coherence but, in my view, produced a worse world.
+My aim is not abstract consistency alone.
+My aim is to invite you to take the concern you already show to a few animals and apply it where the morally relevant differences are weak or absent.

 I agree with you but I’m not vegan because